 The challenge is to decide on the three categories of products, which can require many discussions and may take a year to dial it in.
 If it had four categories, the work rises exponentially, so I offer an example of three: Creativity (energy and courage), Language (expressive depth and breadth), and Relationships (compassion and cooperation).
 The categories become the handles on three suitcases of your choice.
 Each case contains a chronological record of this year of life representing that big idea.
 Since most of life is not gem-worthy, most things are not added to the portfolio—only highlights that are most significant for this child in this year of life and which might remain noteworthy for a lifetime.

 Taking risks to try new things.
 Generating designs, theories and connections.
 Exploring new situations and physical challenges.
 Being a generative force.
 Acting with self-confidence at important times.
 Exploring unique strategies.
 Carrying intentions forward in time and complexity.
 Taking personal responsibility.

 Expression in any of the Hundred Languages of Children, (dance, pretend, drawing, blocks, arrangements, clay, etc.), all the arts, oral language, written language, sign language, categorizing, sequencing, using symbols and signs.
-Roughly speaking, a medium (something to work with) becomes a “language” when it is used by the child to represent or re-present meaning.
-For example, pine needles and cones may be used to represent tea time.
+Roughly speaking, the child uses a medium skillfully to represent or re-present personal meaning in a way that communicates powerfully to others.

 Emerging events in the social world of relating to others.
 Acts of friendship, responsveness, invitations, parallel actions and cooperation.
 Courteous encounters with others as members of a classroom community, such as greeting, assisting, problem solving, conflict resolution, negotiation.
 Acts of compassion, altruism, listening, caring, and celebrating others.